 Urban Heat Island effect is not considered in the modelling simulations, which is critical for showing cool roof benefits, when mechanical plants are air cooled and roof mounted.

-Heat island effect is only significant when there is no wind (i.e. local high energy density in cities), but almost always (in Melbourne specifically), at peak loads there are hot northerly winds, and this disrupts the heat island effect, thus heat island effect on rooftop equipment performance is nullified.
-Other cities may be less windy and Urban Heat Island may come into play, but not likely.
+The heat island effect is only significant when there is no wind (i.e. local high energy density in cities), but almost always (in Melbourne, Australia specifically), at peak loads, there are hot northerly winds, and this disrupts the heat island effect, thus heat island effect on rooftop equipment performance is nullified.
+Other cities may be less windy, and Urban Heat Island may come into play, but it is not likely.

 Sarking can reflect and keep a home warm, but can also keep a building cool in warm climates.